ChildOfTheWildes/Java-Lab-006/README.md

 * What happens if you invoke a value method (i.e. a method that returns a result) and don't do anything with the returned result; that is, if you don't assign the returned result to a variable or use it as part of a larger expression?

+* Nothing happens.
+The value is returned and if you do not save it as a variable then I supposed it get overwritten
+* when that chunk of memory gets used again.

 ## PART 2
 * Fork and clone this lab as you have done in all previous labs, and then complete the following:
     * Create a new **class** called **Lab006**